-HAZ-2b: Implement engineering controls and best management practices during construction. x x Ongoing D-B field activities are being monitored daily for significant color changes or odors which may indicate contamination.
-In addition, assessments of existing subsurface pipes by a certified Asbestos Consultant are occurring as needed throughout the project as they are observed.
+Reporting Miti gatio n Tim ing Mitigation Measure Pre- Construction Construction Post- Construction Operation Status Status Notes HAZ-2b: Implement engineering controls and best management practices during construction.
+X x Ongoing D-B field activities are being monitored daily for significant color changes or odors which may indicate contamination.
+In addition, assessments of existing subsurface pipes by a certified asbestos consultant are occurring as needed throughout the project as they are observed.
 Following the assessments, a specification describing the methods for removal and disposal are provided to the certified asbestos contractor.
 The removal and disposal work performed by the certified asbestos contractor is monitored by the certified asbestos consultant.
-During the reporting period, a certified asbestos consultant conducted exposure monitoring at PS-1 where naturally occurring asbestos was detected.
-Also, during the reporting period, samples of wrapped conduit at MP 46.7-12A were collected for asbestos analysis.
-HYD-1: Implement construction dewatering treatment, if necessary. x x Ongoing Facilities & BMPs are in place to deal with this requirement should it arise in the OCS foundations.
-HYD-4: Minimize floodplain impacts by minimizing new impervious areas for TPFs or relocating these facilities. х Ongoing The design requirements indicated in the measure are being implemented through the final design as described.
-The TPFs in Construction Segments 2 & 4 are currently in final design and design for TPFs in Construction Segments 1 & 3 has begun.
+HYD-1: Implement construction dewatering treatment, if necessary. x х Ongoing The D-B has facilities & BMPs in place to deal with this requirement should it arise in the OCS foundations of the TPFs.
+HYD-4: Minimize floodplain impacts by minimizing new impervious areas for TPFs or relocating these facilities.
+X Ongoing The design requirements indicated in the measure are being implemented through the final design by the D-B as described.
+The TPFs for Segments 2 & 4 are in final design and design currently and Segment 1 & 3 have begun.
 The design minimizes hardscape only to required structure foundations; yard areas are to receive a pervious material.
-HYD-5: Provide for electrical safety at TPFs subject to periodic or potential flooding. x X Ongoing The design requirements indicated in the measure are being implemented through the final design as described.
-The TPFs in Construction Segments 2 & 4 are currently in final design and design for TPFs in Construction Segments 1 & 3 has begun.
-The design plan currently raises the TPFs above the floodplain.
+HYD-5: Provide for electrical safety at TPFs subject to periodic or potential flooding. x x Ongoing The design requirements indicated in the measure are being implemented through the final design by the D-B as described.
+The TPFs in Construction Segments 2 & 4 are currently in final design currently and Segments 1 & 3 have begun.
+The

-HYD-7: Implement sea level rise vulnerability assessment and adaptation plan. x Ongoing The JPB has initiated this measure and preparation of the sea level rise vulnerability assessment and adaptation plan is underway.
-NOI-1a: Implement Construction Noise Control Plan. x х Ongoing The Noise and Vibration Control Plan has been submitted and is being implemented.
-Field activity is monitored per the Plan.
-If allowable noise levels are near or exceed allowable noise levels, mitigation such as blankets are used from that point forward.
-NOI-1b: Conduct site- specific acoustical analysis of ancillary facilities based on the final mechanical equipment and site design and implement noise control treatments where required. x Ongoing The design requirements indicated in the measure are being implemented through the final design as described.
+Reporting Miti gatio n Tim ing Mitigation Measure Pre- Construction Construction Post- Construction Operation Status Status Notes design plan currently raises the TPFs above the flood plain.
+HYD-7: Implement sea level rise vulnerability assessment and adaptation plan.
+X Ongoing The JPB has initiated this measure and preparation of the sea level rise vulnerability assessment and adaptation plan is underway.
+NOI-1a: Implement Construction Noise Control Plan. x x Ongoing Field activity is monitored per the submitted and approved Noise and Vibration Control Plan by the D-B. If allowable noise levels are near, or exceed allowable levels, mitigation such as blankets are utilized from that point forward.
+NOI-1b: Conduct site- specific acoustical analysis of ancillary facilities based on the final mechanical equipment and site design and implement noise control treatments where required.
+X Ongoing The design requirements indicated in the measure are being implemented through the final design by the D-B as described.
 PGH Wong has completed analysis and design and issued for JPB review.
-NOI-2a: Implement Construction Vibration Control Plan. x x Ongoing The Noise and Vibration Control Plan has been submitted and is being implemented.
-Field activity is monitored per the Plan.
-PSU-8a: Provide continuous coordination with all utility providers. x x Ongoing The design requirements indicated in the measure will be implemented through the final design as described.
-Coordination with utility providers is ongoing and there have not been any service interruptions thus far.
-PSU-8b: Adjust OCS pole foundation locations. x Ongoing The design requirements indicated in the measure are being implemented through the final design as described.
+NOI-2a: Implement Construction Vibration Control Plan.
+X x Ongoing Field activity is monitored per the submitted and approved Noise and Vibration Control Plan by the D-B. PSU-8a: Provide continuous coordination with all utility providers.
+X x Ongoing The design requirements indicated in the measure will be implemented through the final design by the D-B as described.
+Coordination with utility providers is ongoing and there